marioferh/enhancements/enhancements/monitoring/monitoring-config.md

 ## Motivation

-* The specification is well known and to a degree self-documenting.
+* The specification is well known and largely self-documenting.
 * The Kubernetes API Server validates custom resources based on their API specification, so users get immediate feedback on errors instead of checking the ClusterOperator object and the cluster monitoring operator's logs.
 Common expressions language even allows to write complex validation logic, including cross-field tests.
 * Many users expect to interact with operators through a CRD.
 * Custom resources play better with GitOps workflows.